fusion5/agmanuscript/README.md

 Fix the dictionary deserialiser.
 Possibly modify the serialiser to match.
 Using binary-conduit
     seems to work for now.

+Create text parser with text input and dictionary input.
+Output debugging result to stdout

+Getting some results, but a phrase from the original text is not present.
+Add some more dictionary commands to be able to decipher meaning of individual words.
+There could be some discrepancy between the alphabet used and the betacode normalised to latin chars.
+Find out what that is.

 ## TODO:

-Integration test for round-trip serialisation and deserialisation of arbitrary dictionary entries Create text parser with text input and dictionary input.
-Output debugging result to stdout Make the parser efficient
+Integration test for round-trip serialisation and deserialisation of arbitrary dictionary entries Make the parser efficient
 Benchmark serialisation to ensure that it runs in constant memory Consider simple-pipe also, there is xml-pipe